brunocabezas/vestiaria/readme.md

 npm install
 ```

-### Frontend
+### Front-end app

-React is used to compose the UI, the app is on `client/` folder.
+React is used to create UI components, the app is located on [public/client](public/client).

-On development, mocks are required and defined on `client/index.html`; this act as entry point that mimics `templates/views/layouts/default.hbs` structure (used on production).
+On development env, some variables are mocked (on `client/index.html`); this to mimic entry point used with KeystoneJS as backend (`templates/views/layouts/default.hbs`) on production.
 To start the app on development, run:

 ```
 npm start:react